 Since 2015, several hundreds of Bhutanese have joined the Kuwait’s workforce mainly in the hospitality and retail service sectors in some of the reputable business houses.
 The Royal Bhutanese Embassy supports the overseas recruitment process and provide consular services to the Bhutanese working in Kuwait.

 Bhutan established diplomatic relations with Nepal in 1983.
 The Ambassador of Bhutan in New Delhi is accredited to Nepal, while Nepal’s Ambassador in New Delhi is concurrently accredited to Bhutan.
 Major General V. Namgyel is the current Ambassador of Bhutan to Nepal and H.E.
-Mr. Nilamber Acharya is the current Ambassador of Nepal to Bhutan.
+Dr. Shankar Prasad Sharma is the current Ambassador of Nepal to Bhutan.

 Cooperation between Bhutan and Nepal are in the areas of civil aviation, tourism, and human resource development.
 The two countries also cooperate closely in the multilateral fora.

 Diplomatic relations between Bhutan and the Maldives were established on 20 July 1984.
 The Maldivian Ambassador in New Delhi is accredited to Bhutan, and the Bhutanese Ambassador in Dhaka is accredited to the Maldives.
+H.E.
 Mr. Rinchen Kuentsyl is current Ambassador-designate of Bhutan to the Maldives and H.E.
-Dr. Hussian Niyaz is the current Ambassador of the Maldives to Bhutan.
+Mr. Ibrahim Shaheeb is the current Ambassador of the Maldives to Bhutan.

 Although Bhutan and the Maldives have limited interactions in terms of bilateral cooperation, the two countries work closely in the regional and multilateral fora.